 Seeking chillier temperatures and less challenging terrain, the San Jacinto wilderness seemed like the most desirable summer destination, and the moderate Desert View Trail was the perfect path back to fitness and my favorite pastime.
 Per the No. 1 hiking rule (take a friend), I called a companion to come along for the adventure.
 An offer to escape the triple-digit daytime temperatures in the desert doesn’t take much convincing.

-Half the excitement of this excursion is the mode of transportation to the trailhead: the Palm Springs Aerial Tramway (which is closed for maintenance and will reopen Aug.
-31).
+Half the excitement of this excursion is the mode of transportation to the trailhead: the Palm Springs Aerial Tramway.
 We boarded the rotating cable car at Valley Station — situated a few miles from North Palm Canyon Drive at a cooler elevation of 2,643 feet — and ascended 5,873 feet through five “life zones,” from the sweltering Mexican Sonoran Desert to the crisp alpine wilderness.
 A 40-degree dip from below, the climate at the top was a breezy 68 degrees in mid-afternoon.

 Taking a few moments to drink in the sweeping desert and mountain views from the Mountain Station verandas, we then descended a concrete path to Desert View Trail, a 1.5-mile loop that leads through sandy open spaces, grassy knolls, and lush pine forests dotted with pine cones.
 Stone cairns mark the path where it would otherwise be unrecognizable, making it impossible — well, for most — to get lost.

 The mostly even trail passes five rocky Notches (or lookouts), each offering a panoramic perspective of the scenic valleys below.